 Gessel and Reutenauer also addressed the following problem: \begin{problem} Find Schur-positive sets $\A$. \end{problem}

-The study of symmetric functions is partially motivated by the correspondence between symmetric functions of degree $N$ and class functions on $S_N$, which is established through the Frobenius characteristic map described in~\cite[Chapter 4.7]{sagan_book}.
+The study of symmetric functions is partially motivated by the correspondence between symmetric functions of degree $N$ and class functions on the symmetric group $S_N$, which is established through the Frobenius characteristic map described in~\cite[Chapter 4.7]{sagan_book}.
 A symmetric function is Schur-positive if its corresponding class function is a proper character (see~\cite{adin_roichman_fine_set} for a detailed explanation).
 This perspective provides a rich algebraic framework for studying symmetric and Schur-positive sets.

-During the last few decades, many Schur-positive subsets of the symmetric group $S_N$ were constructed with respect to the standard descent function of $S_N$, where $i \in \Des(\pi)$ if and only if $\pi(i) > \pi(i+1)$.
-A fundamental construction is due to Gessel~\cite{knuth_classes_schur_positive}, who proved that every set of permutations which is closed under the Knuth relation is Schur-positive.
-Furthermore, he showed that every Knuth class $\A \subset S_N$ (i.e., equivalence class of the Knuth relation) satisfies $\Q(\A) = s_\lambda$ for some $\lambda \vdash N$.
+During the last few decades, many Schur-positive subsets of the symmetric group $S_N$ were constructed with respect to the standard descent function of $S_N$, where a permutation $\pi \in S_N$ has $i \in \Des(\pi)$ if and only if $\pi(i) > \pi(i+1)$.
+A fundamental construction is due to Gessel~\cite{knuth_classes_schur_positive}, who proved that every set of permutations which is closed under the Knuth equivalence relations is Schur-positive.
+Furthermore, he showed that every Knuth class $\A \subset S_N$ (i.e., equivalence class of the Knuth relations) satisfies $\Q_{\Des}(\A) = s_\lambda$ for some $\lambda \vdash N$.
 This result has many direct consequences.
-For example, for every $J \subseteq [N-1]$, the set $D_{N,J}^{-1} = \{ \pi^{-1} \mid \Des(\pi)=J\} \subseteq S_N$ is Schur-positive because it is closed under the Knuth relation.
+For example, for every $J \subseteq [N-1]$, the set $D_{N,J}^{-1} = \{ \pi^{-1} \mid \Des(\pi)=J\} \subseteq S_N$ is Schur-positive because it is closed under the Knuth relations.

-Other examples of Schur-positive sets of permutations include all conjugacy classes, as proven by Gessel and Reutenauer~\cite{gessel1993counting}, and the set of permutations $\pi \in S_N$ with a fixed number of inversions (i.e., index pairs $i<j$ such that $\pi(i) > \pi(j)$), a result demonstrated by Adin and Roichman \cite[Prop.\ 9.5]{adin_roichman_fine_set}.
+Other examples of Schur-positive sets of permutations include all conjugacy classes, as proven by Gessel and Reutenauer~\cite{gessel1993counting}, and the set of permutations $\pi \in S_N$ with a fixed number of inversions (i.e., $i<j$ such that $\pi(i) > \pi(j)$), a result demonstrated by Adin and Roichman \cite[Prop.\ 9.5]{adin_roichman_fine_set}.

-Some Schur-positive sets that do not consist of permutations were found either.
+Some Schur-positive sets that do not consist of permutations were found as well.
 For instance, Gessel~\cite{knuth_classes_schur_positive} proved that for every partition $\lambda \vdash N$, the set $\Syt(\lambda)$ of standard Young tableaux of shape $\lambda$ is Schur-positive (see Section~\ref{subsec:schur positive sets} for details).